 Unsolicited Energy Audit Calls

-If you think you may have been a victim of a scam, please Contact Usonline or call 1-800-226-3545.
-You may also contact the authorities listed below:
+If you think you may have been a victim of a scam, please contact us by calling 1-800-226-3545.
+You can also contact the authorities listed below:

 - Call the financial institutions and credit card companies that you deal with to inform them of the situation

 - Call one of the three major credit bureaus (Experian, Equifax or TransUnion) to report it and place an alert on your account.
 The agency you contact will notify the other two bureaus

 - Call the Social Security Administration if your Social Security card or number is stolen